-Overall materiality £4.3 million.
+Overall materiality £2.64 million (2018: £2.65 million).
 How we determined it 1% of total assets.

-Rationale for benchmark applied This is not a profit orientated entity, and so we believe that total assets is the primary measure used by shareholders in assessing the performance of the entity, and is a generally accepted auditing benchmark.
+Rationale for benchmark applied This is not a profit orientated entity, and so we believe that total assets is the primary measure used by the shareholders in assessing the performance of the entity, and is a generally accepted auditing benchmark.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £0.1 million as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above £0.1 million (2018: £0.1 million) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.